metalman3797/Cura-Dremel-Printer-Plugin/README.md

 Once the plugin has been installed you can use it by following the steps outlined below:
 1. open cura
 2. select the Dremel 3D20 as your printer (cura->preferences->printers->add)
-3. select Dremel PLA as your filament type, and slice the print with the options you want.
+3. select Dremel PLA as your filament type (or any other PLA filament)
+4. Set the slicing options that you want.
 4. Save to file, selecting .g3drem as the output file format.

 ![Save as .g3drem file](/docs/saveas.PNG)